9 Tips To Avoid Cross-Browser Compatibility Issues from the Start

 9. Cross-Browser Test Early

-It is advised to start Cross-Browser testing as soon as one page of the application is ready.
+It is advised to start Cross-Browser testing as soon as one page of the application is ready to check whether app is cross browser compatible.
 It will help uncover the compatibility issues early in the development cycle and will be fixed quickly.
 We should not wait till the later stages of the development cycle to start testing.

 Since Cross-Browser compatibility testing requires test coverage of a number of environments.
 Hence, we should try to minimise the stress and challenges in the later part of the cycle.